Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/docker/docker_commands.markdown

 ```
 DockerHub is like github, but for images, so you can create your own images!
 You can use DockerHub to download the image into you server! (so its easy to create multiple instances of your server!)
+You should work with GIT inside your container
 ```

 ### Images
 ```
-An image is a blueprint
+An image is a snapshot of a container
 An image is an inert, immutable, file that's essentially a snapshot of a container.
 Images are created with the build command, and they'll produce a container when started with run.
 Images are stored in a Docker registry such as registry.hub.docker.com